Ghodssi Honored With Gaede-Langmuir Award

 Ghodssi is the second UMD faculty member to receive the award.
 Distinguished University Professor and former ISR Director Gary Rubloff (MSE/ISR) won the award in 2000 in recognition of his "inventive application of surface science and vacuum technology to the semiconductor industry, and for fostering an effective bridge between AVS research and manufacturing."

-Ghodssi will receive the award at the AVS 70th International Symposium and Exhibition, to be held in Tampa, FL from Nov.
+Ghodssi received the award at the AVS 70th International Symposium and Exhibition, held in Tampa, FL from Nov.
 3–8.

 Published July 17, 2024